chef/chef/docs/dev/design_documents/client_exit_codes.md

 ## Extend

-If there is a need for additional exit codes pleae open a Design Proposal PR to discuss the change and then a PR to update this document.
+If there is a need for additional exit codes, please open a Design Proposal PR to discuss the change, and then a PR to update this document.